 It’s been 32 years since my mother’s TV debut, but each September, the month her episode aired; I view the grainy videotape and smile.
 I do it to honor her and all big dreamers.

-(A condensed version of this story ran in The Los Angeles Times Magazine in 2003 and I told the story for the NPR show; Snap Judgment in 2011.)
-Below is the link to the YouTube video of Mom on The Price is Right.
-Clearly, I never get tired of sharing this story of a dream come true.)
+A condensed version of this story ran in The Los Angeles Times Magazine in 2003 and I told the story for the NPR show; Snap Judgment in 2011.
+Clearly, I never get tired of sharing this story of Mom’s dream come true.